sstuti4/Openlane-Sky130-workshop/README.md

 # 2. Day 1: SoC Design and familiarity to open source eda tools

-Day 1 started with basic introduction to *System On Chip* and *RISC-V Instruction Set Architecture(ISA)*.
-How RISC-V flow helps in communicating to computers was expalined.
+Day 1 started with basic introduction to *System On Chip* and *RISC-V Instruction Set Architecture (ISA)*.
+How RISC-V flow helps in communicating to computers was explained.
 In RISC-V flow, our code is converted to RISC-V ISA using compiler then implementation of  RTL takes place in Hardware Description Language (HDL) and from it to Layout form.

-**Components reqired for open-source implementation of Digital ASIC Design**
+**Components required for open-source implementation of Digital ASIC Design**

 * **RTL IP** : Easily available on open source platforms